bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ### Prerequisites

-To take this course, you don\'t need any developer experience, but you must be eager to get started with coding.
+To take this course, you don&apos;t need any developer experience, but you must be eager to get started with coding.

 ## Module 1